 A site wide geo-exchange utility captures the immense heat generated from the TELUS Hub – which houses all the telephone lines in the Province – and stores it in the ground to be used for hot water heating in the residential tower.

-Glotman•Simpson’s challenge on this project involved designing TELUS Garden’s aesthetic centrepiece, the 220′ arched canopy along the entire length of one side of the building.
-Cantilevered, asymmetrical, glulam ribs projects from the canopy’s steel spine that anchor only at either end.
+Glotman•Simpson’s challenge on this project involved designing TELUS Garden’s aesthetic centre piece, the 220’ arched canopy along the entire length of one side of the building.
+Cantilevered, asymmetrical, glulam ribs project from the canopy’s steel spine that anchor only at either end.
 The engineering behind this achievement was extremely complex and installation required close collaboration.
-The end result is as dramatic as it is stunning, the canopy has become the centrepiece of this city-blocked sized development.
+The canopy has become the centre piece of this city-blocked sized development.

 Images: © Bob Matheson, © Robert Stefanowicz